Optical System and Detector Requirements for Live-Cell Imaging

 As discussed above, the signal brightness is inversely proportional to the square of the objective magnification, so that lower magnification objectives are often beneficial when imaging dim samples.
 For example, if the signal-to-noise ratio becomes a limiting factor in a specimen imaged with a 100x objective of numerical aperture 1.4, changing to a 60x or 40x objective of similar numerical aperture will provide a significant improvement in brightness.
 In fact, a particular fluorescent feature should appear almost three times brighter when imaged with a 60x versus a 100x objective (both having a numerical aperture of 1.4).
 The observed intensity is also a function of variations in the transmission quality of the objective and it is always worthwhile to consider both magnification and binning together in order to assess the final magnification required for a particular experiment.

 For imaging multiply labeled fixed cells (and in some cases, living cells), objectives that are well corrected for chromatic aberration throughout the visible light spectrum (ranging from 400 to 700 nanometers; termed apochromats) and having a flat imaging plane (referred to as plan or plano) are considered ideal.
-Unfortunately, apochromatic and plan-apochromatic objectives, as well as those designed to capture a wider viewfield, inevitably contain more optical elements (lenses) than less precise objectives (achromats and fluorites).
+Unfortunately, apochromatic and plan-apochromatic objectives, inevitably contain more optical elements (lenses) than less precise objectives (achromats and fluorites).
 The high degree of correction enables these objectives to be used for transmitted light techniques including phase contrast and DIC with minimal artifacts.
 The result, however, is that light throughput is sacrificed for optimum optical correction, a consequence that has little effect for imaging fixed cells, but is often counter productive in live-cell imaging.
 This downside is best demonstrated by the fact that a plan-apochromatic 40x objective having a high numerical aperture of 1.4, which theoretically should be approximately six times brighter than a similar 100x objective, is in practice only about four times as bright.
 Regardless, the 40x and 60x objectives still provide the brightest images achievable at the limits of optical resolution.

 Illustrated in Figure 5 is an example of the principle of numerical aperture importance with regard to resolution and image brightness.
 The specimen is a culture of adherent African green monkey kidney epithelial cells (CV-1 line) transfected with a plasmid vector encoding for enhanced green fluorescent protein fused to the mitochondrial targeting nucleotide sequence from subunit VIII of human cytochrome C oxidase.
 Upon transcription and translation of the plasmid in transfected mammalian hosts, the mitochondrial localization signal is responsible for transport and distribution of the fluorescent protein chimera throughout the cellular mitochondrial network.
 Tubular mitochondria can be subsequently visualized using fluorescence microscopy.